 It’s almost unheard of to have a true purple betta fish, but you do more often find rich violets or purplish-blues with some copper iridescence.

-There are some solid, all purple bettas, and also some purple bodied bettas with fins of a secondary color that have surfaced under various creative names.
+There are some solid, all purple bettas, and also some purple bodied specimen with fins of a secondary color that have surfaced under various creative names.

 (Unfortunately, I’ve been unable to find copyright free images of any of the bicolor purple bettas, but a google search will show them quite readily.)